renovatebot/renovate/docs/usage/faq.md

 }
 ```

-The timezone must be one of the valid [IANA time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+The timezone must be a valid [IANA time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-Now that your timezone is set, you can define days of week or hours of the day in which Renovate will make changes.
+With the timezone set, you can define days of week or hours of the day in which Renovate will make changes.
+Renovate uses the [later](https://bunkat.github.io/later/parsers.html#text) library to parse the text.
-For this we rely on text parsing of the library [later](https://bunkat.github.io/later/parsers.html#text) and its concepts of "days", "time_before", and "time_after".
+The _later_ library also handles the concepts of "days", time_before", and "time_after".

-Example scheduling:
+Examples of the kind of schedules you can create:

 ```
 every weekend